basilhussain/stm8-utils/README.md

 Other notes:

-* The count of cycles consumed show here includes the loop iteration, but for the purposes of comparison, because it is a common overhead and counts equally against both implementations, this can be ignored.
+* The count of cycles consumed shown here includes the loop iteration, but for the purposes of comparison, because it is a common overhead and counts equally against both implementations, this can be ignored.
 * All C code was compiled using SDCC's default 'balanced' optimisation level (i.e. with neither `--opt-code-speed` or `--opt-code-size`).
 * Where library ASM functions have multiple alternate implementations, the fastest (typically table-look-up-based) was used.